Nawaritta/alx-system_engineering-devops/README.md

-This repo contain 15 scripts
+This repo is bout Bash projects